fawmi/vue-google-maps/README.md

-## About this library
+## Why this fork exists

 Vue Google Maps Community Fork is a repository to keep the original [Vue Google Maps repository](https://github.com/fawmi/vue-google-maps) alive.
-The original repository is great, but it wasn't maintained anymore, so the community decided to fork it because many of us depends on it.
+The original repository is great but it wasn't maintained as the community wanted, so we decided to fork it because many of us depends on it.

-We tried to contact Fawmi many times in different ways, but we never got an answer.
+We tried to contact Fawmi many times in different ways but we never got an answer.
 He did a great job and I'm sure we will be able to talk with him about all the situation.
-All we want is to keep this library alive and better.
+All we want is to keep this library alive and better and I'm sure Fawni would share the same feeling.

-You can find more about the community decision [here](https://github.com/fawmi/vue-google-maps/issues/159).
+More info about the community decision [here](https://github.com/fawmi/vue-google-maps/issues/159).

 ## How to contribute

-The best way to help this library to grow is reporting bugs throught issues and send PR's to improve it.
-I'm trying to understand everything that is happening yet, TBH I never had such an important library to keep alive, so if you want to help directly as a contribuitor of this library, let me know!
+The best way to help this library to grow is reporting bugs through issues and send PR's to improve it.
+Right now I'm just trying to make this library organized and healthy but I'll try my best to help.

+If you want to support directly as a contribuitor of this library, please let me know!
+Every help is welcome in this moment.

-## How to stay in touch with the community
+## How to stay connected with the community

 You can use Github to communicate with us using issues or discussions, don't be ashamed to ask or express your thoughts or ideas.

 I created a [Discord](https://discord.gg/6VbKmW5u) for the community, feel free to enter and talk with us.

-Also, you can contact me directly in my email: natspaludo@gmail.com .
+Also, you can contact me directly in sending an email to natspaludo@gmail.com

-## TODO
+## About this library

-- I need to transform this fork into a npm package, I'll do it ASAP.
-- I will edit the original Readme.md to my own version.
-- I will make issues and discussions more organized.

-# Original Readme.md:

-## Vue 3 Google maps Components

-Set of mostly used Google Maps components for Vue.js.
+Vue Google Maps Community Fork is a communitary repository.
+It is a set of the most used Google Maps components made for VueJS 3.

 ## Documentation

-Checkout [vue-map.netlify.app](https://vue-map.netlify.app) for a detailed documentation or [codesandbox for an example](https://codesandbox.io/s/vue-3-google-maps-ygpr4?file=/src/main.js)
+For now, the original documentation is detailed in [vue-map.netlify.app](https://vue-map.netlify.app) and most of the components are still working properly.

+It is in your plans to create a way for you use this package in Codesandbox or Codepen, but right now it is not possible.

 ## Installation

-You can install it using npm
+You can install this library using this command:

 ```
-npm install -S @fawmi/vue-google-maps
+npm install vue-google-maps-community-fork
 ```

 ## Basic usage

-You need an API Key.
-Learn how to [get an Api key ](https://developers.google.com/maps/documentation/javascript/get-api-key).
+To use this library you will need an API Key.
+You can learn how to get an API Key [here](https://developers.google.com/maps/documentation/javascript/get-api-key).

 ### Configure Vue to use the Components